xubingyue/avocadodb/Documentation/DocuBlocks/Rest/Simple Queries/JSA_put_api_simple_range.md

 Returns a cursor containing the result, see [Http Cursor](../AqlQueryCursor/README.md) for details.

-Note: the *range* simple query is **deprecated** as of ArangoDB 2.6.
+Note: the *range* simple query is **deprecated** as of AvocadoDB 2.6.
-The function may be removed in future versions of ArangoDB.
+The function may be removed in future versions of AvocadoDB.
 The preferred way for retrieving documents from a collection within a specific range is to use an AQL query as follows: